BrendaMichelle/content-slideshow-events-lab/README.md

 ## Deliverable 4: Add Content

-**When a user submits the form to add content**, the new content should be added to the `contentArray` array and should be displayed in the content slideshow section on the page.
+**When a user submits the form to add content**, the new content should be persisted and should be displayed in the content slideshow section on the page.

-The data won't persist (when you refresh the page, the new content won't be available anymore) - we'll see how to fix this later on.
-For now, focus on getting the new content on the page when the form is submitted!

 **YOUR NOTES**
 ```